buzzbuzzin/buzz_ios/STRIPE_IDENTITY_SETUP.md

 - ✅ Verification data is encrypted by Stripe
 - ✅ No sensitive data stored in app or database
 - ✅ Stripe handles all document storage and processing
+- ✅ Selfie verification prevents use of stolen identity documents
+- ✅ Biometric matching uses advanced machine learning algorithms

+**Privacy Note**: Selfie checks use biometric technology.
+In some jurisdictions (e.g., EU), you may need to:
+- Justify the use of biometric technology
+- Offer an alternative non-biometric verification option
+- Consult with legal counsel regarding compliance requirements

 ## Troubleshooting